LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Data Interface

-Use LyteNyte Grid's server data loading interfaces to load and display server-provided row data efficiently.
+Use LyteNyte Grid's server data loading APIs to fetch and render row data from your backend.

 LyteNyte Grid sends requests to the server using a defined request structure and expects responses in a specific format.
 This request/response cycle is the server data interface, i.e. the protocol LyteNyte Grid uses to exchange data.

-This section introduces the server data interface types and provides a high-level overview.
+This section introduces the server data interface types and gives an overview.
 For a practical guide, see the Server Row Data guide.

 export interface DataRequest {